San Zenone degli Ezzelini: The Serenissima

 In 1339 was subjugated by the Republic of Venice.
 In the same year, was instituted the podesteria of Asolo to which were assigned San Zenone and Liedolo.
 The Venetian conquest was concluded solely in 1388.

 Except for the War of the League of Cambrai, the Venetian rulig created a period of political stability and economical prosperity for the local population.

 Napoleon and the Kingdom of Lombardy–Venetia

 In 1797, Napoleon put end to the Republic of Venice.
 This event was followed by a period of crisis during which the Veneto was annexed to the Archduchy of Austria, then to France and again to the Austrian Empire that in 1815 created the Kingdom of Lombardy–Venetia.

 Kingdom of Italy

 In 1866, San Zenone became part of the Kingdom of Italy.
 In the following years was completed the new parish church, which replaced the older and unstable holy building.

 The town was known simply as San Zenone until 1867.

 Coats of arms

 The odiern coats of arms was adopted in 1889.
 It represents the tower of the ancient medieval castle of San Zenone.
-The mohawk ostrich with a horseshoe is the crest that belogs to the Ezzelini family's emblem.
+The mohawk ostrich with a horseshoe is the crest that belongs to the Ezzelini family's emblem.